-General long-term debt of the District consists of building bonds payable and one (1) capital lease.
+General long-term debt of the District consists of building bonds payable and two (2) capital lease.
 Debt service requirements for bonds are payable solely from the fund balance and the future revenues of the debt service fund.

-The District has entered into lease agreements as lessee for financing the acquisition of HVAC equipment, equipment and personal property, and an energy management system.
+The District has entered into lease agreements as lessee for financing the acquisition of HVAC equipment, equipment and personal property, and LED lighting.
 The lease agreements qualify as capital leases for accounting purposes, since titles transfer at the end of the lease terms.
 The leases contain a clause, which gives the District the ability to terminate the lease agreement at the end of each fiscal year.
 The properties and equipment are collateral for the leases.